 - Click “Add new approval”

-- If you subscribe to the Plus plan, you will be able to define approvals for your document with the following options:
+- If you subscribe to the Pro plan, you will be able to define approvals for your document with the following options:

 - Select "Anyone" if the approval of only one person is required prior to signature.